Learning from Neighbors about a Changing State: Updating and equilibrium

-The idea of the argument is as follows.
 The goal is to apply the Brouwer fixed-point theorem to show there is a covariance matrix $\widehat{\bm{V}}$ that remains unchanged under updating.
-To find a compact set to which we can apply the fixed-point theorem, we use the fact that when agents best respond to any beliefs about prior actions, all variances are bounded above and bounded away from zero below.
-This is because all agents' actions must be at least as precise in estimating $\theta_{t}$ as their private signals, and cannot be more precise than estimates given perfect knowledge of yesterday's state combined with the private signal.
-Because the Cauchy-Schwartz inequality bounds covariances in terms of the corresponding variances, it follows that there is a compact set containing the image of $\Phi$.\footnote{ When $m=1$, the proof gives bounds $\widehat{V}_{ii}\in[\frac{1}{1+\sigma_{i}^{-2}},\sigma_{i}^{2}]$ on equilibrium variances and $\widehat{V}_{ij}\in[-\sigma_{i}\sigma_{j},\sigma_{i}\sigma_{j}]$ on equilibrium covariances.} This along with the continuity of $\Phi$ allow us to apply the Brouwer fixed-point theorem. \begin{example} In the case of $m=1$, we can write out the map $\Phi$ explicitly, which yields the fixed-point condition for the equilibrium variances and covariances $\widehat{\bm{V}}$.
+To find a convex, compact set to which we can apply the fixed-point theorem, we use the fact that when all agents best-respond to any beliefs about prior actions, all action variances lie in a compact set of positive numbers.
+This is because all agents' actions must be at least as precise in estimating $\theta_{t}$ as their private signals, and cannot be more precise than estimates given perfect knowledge of $\theta_{t-1}$ combined with the private signal.
+This establishes bounds on action variances.
+The Cauchy-Schwartz inequality then bounds covariances in terms of corresponding variances.
+All matrices respecting these bounds constitute a compact, convex set containing the image of $\Phi$.
+This and the continuity of $\Phi$ allow us to apply the Brouwer fixed-point theorem.